Limpet mine: 1970s and 1980s

-In the Bangladesh Liberation War in 1971, limpets were used by liberation fighters in Operation Jackpot.
+In the Bangladesh Liberation War in 1971, limpets were used by rebels in Operation Jackpot.
 In Mongla seaport, Bangladeshi naval commandos damaged many Pakistani army support ships and gunboats.

 Egyptian limpets were modified by the CIA for use by the Mujahadeen in the 1979–89 Soviet–Afghan War to be attached to Soviet trucks.

 In 1980, a limpet mine was used to sink Sierra, a whaling vessel docked in Portugal after a confrontation with the Sea Shepherd Conservation Society.
 Later that year, about half the legal Spanish whaling fleet was sunk in a similar fashion.
 There were no deaths.

 Limpet mines were to be used in the plan of Operation Algeciras in the context of the 1982 Falklands War.
 Argentine frogmen were to place limpet mines on British ships in Gibraltar but they were discovered and the plan was foiled.

 Another use was the sinking of the Rainbow Warrior by French DGSE agents in the Port of Auckland on 10 July 1985, killing one person.